oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 * Public outreach
   * Open-access text creation
 * Community service
-  * Appeal to regional interests or needs
+  * Appeal to _regional_ interests and a _diverse_ public
 * Crowdsourcing
   * Bring the public into the academic sphere

 ### Value!
 * Grant funding
-* Institutional prestige
+* Institutional prestige: "Let us take care of what administrators want from the department."
-* "Let us take care of the administrators."
+* Matt Huculak: Save students money for coursetexts

 ---